waiting-for-dev/web_pipe/README.md

 is returned and the pipe is halted.
 This one or the last clean struct which reaches the end of the pipe will be in command of the web response.

+At any step in the pipe, you have the option to prepare data to be consumed downstream.
+You do so by calling `#put` in the struct, while it can later be accesed with `#fetch`.

 ### Specifying operations